Master of Arts in Arts Administration and Policy: Admissions Requirements

 - Applications for the fall semester must be submitted no later than January 15.
 No applications are accepted for spring semester.

 - There is an $80 nonrefundable application fee ($100 for international applications).
-The application fee is discounted by 50 percent from September 1 through November 30.
+The application fee is discounted by 50 percent through December 1.

 - You must upload one 500- to 750-word statement of purpose that responds to the following questions:

 - What do you see as the most pressing issues for the arts today, both locally and globally?

 - What is the most significant experience you have had working in the arts, and why was it important?